-Trump To Discuss Coronavirus Amid Growing Crisis, Scrutiny Of His Response
+WATCH: Trump To Discuss Coronavirus Amid Growing Crisis, Scrutiny Of His Response

 President Trump will address the nation Friday afternoon amid growing concern about the coronavirus outbreak across the United States and with multiple reports that he plans to declare a national emergency.